Friday, 1 January 2016

 ‘Come here.
 Come and take.’

 Iniabasi looked behind her.
 She was boxed in.
 Her only escape route was through her father.
 As she contemplated what to do, Iya Kemi came out of her room with her broom held high.
-Iya Kemi hit her father repeatedly, with each well placed blow punctuated with a scream.
+Iya Kemi hit her father repeatedly, with each well-placed blow punctuated with a scream.

 ‘Neighbors!
 Neighbors!
 Make una come see abomination!
 Come see wetin Unwana dey do for front of im pikin oh!
 Aiye ma baje!
 Ko ni da fun e!
 Olori buruku!
 Oloshi!’